Tottenham Hotspur F.C. Women

-Tottenham Hotspur F.C.
-Women, commonly referred to as Tottenham (/ˈtɒtənəm/) or Spurs, is an English women's football club affiliated with Tottenham Hotspur.
-The club currently plays in the FA WSL, the top flight of women's football in England.
-The club gained promotion for the 2019–20 FA WSL season after finishing second in the 2018–19 FA Women's Championship.
+Tottenham Hotspur Football Club Women, commonly referred to as Tottenham (/ˈtɒtənəm/) or Spurs, is an English women's football club affiliated with Tottenham Hotspur.
+The club currently compete in the Women's Super League (WSL), the top flight of women's football in England.
+The club gained promotion to the WSL after finishing second in the 2018–19 FA Women's Championship.

-Tottenham Hotspur plays its home games at Brisbane Road in Leyton, and occasionally at the Tottenham Hotspur Stadium.
+Tottenham Hotspur play its home games at Brisbane Road in Leyton, and occasionally at the Tottenham Hotspur Stadium.
 The club has been training full-time at Hotspur Way since 2020.

-The Women's First Team is accommodated at the Club's main training centre in Enfield, alongside its men's teams, while attracting players of international calibre.
-It plays its home matches at Leyton Orient's Brisbane Road stadium, while also regularly playing matches at Tottenham Hotspur Stadium - the first of which drew a record breaking attendance of 38,262 in November 2019.

-Rehanne Skinner was appointed as Head Coach of Tottenham Hotspur Women in November 2020, and - in her first full season in charge - led the Club to a historic highest-ever WSL finish and its first ever semi-final of a major cup competition.

-In January, 2023, Tottenham Hotspur Women broke the WSL record for highest transfer fee paid when England international, Bethany England, arrived from Chelsea Women on a contract until June 2026.